avispa-1/simple_social_network/README.md

-# simple_social_network
+# social_network
-A simple social network like facebook that can handle basic operations like handling profiles, messages, posts in feed etc.
+A social network made specifically for college students to keep connected to each other